OUR MISSION

-Sur Legal Collaborative seeks to empower workers and organizers by putting legal tools and knowledge in their hands to disrupt the labor abuse to deportation pipeline and expose abusive employers, industries, and systems of oppression.
+Sur Legal Collaborative seeks to empower high-hazard-low-wage workers, immigrant workers and worker-organizers in Georgia by putting legal tools and knowledge in their hands.

 Working at the intersection of labor rights, immigrant rights, and mass decarceration.